jyotiradityaxsingh/Pokeather/README.md

 ## Weather Pokémon App

-A Fun And Interactive React Application That Displays Real-time Weather For A Searched City, And Shows A Pokémon That Matches The Current Weather Conditions!
+A Fun And Interactive React Application That Displays Real-Time Weather For A Searched City, And Shows A Pokémon That Matches The Current Weather Conditions!

 ## Features